MS Excel: NOW Function (WS, VBA)

 The NOW function can also be used in VBA code in Microsoft Excel.

-Let's look at some Excel NOW function examples and explore how you would use the NOW function in Excel VBA code:
+Let's look at some Excel NOW function examples and explore how to use the NOW function in Excel VBA code:

 In this example, the variable called LValue would now contain the current system date and time.